 EGPRN welcomes the presentation of completed research projects as well as research ideas or work in progress.
 Ample time is provided for the discussion of each presentation.
 There are four formats for presentation as detailed below.
 Authors are invited to indicate their choice of format when submitting their abstract, however the final decision is taken by the planning committee of each conference.

 At each meeting, time is allocated to papers on a specific theme.
-The theme is suggested by the RSC, the EGPRN Council or by the country hosting the Meeting and approved by the EGPRN Council.
+The theme is suggested by the Research Strategy Committee, the EGPRN Council or by the country hosting the Meeting and approved by the EGPRN Council.
 Theme papers are preferably presented in plenary sessions and are allocated 30 minutes each, of which 15 minutes is for the presentation and 15 minutes for discussion.

 These are presentations not related to the theme.
+These papers should be about almost finished, almost finished or published studies with high relevance for general practice.
 They may be presented in parallel sessions, and are allocated 30 minutes each, of which 15 minutes is for the presentation and 15 minutes for discussion.

 EGPRN posters are displayed throughout the conference.
 One session is allocated for discussion of all the posters.
-Each poster is presented by a person appointed by the session's chair, and discussed with the author and audience.
+Each poster is presented by a person appointed by the session's chair and discussed with the author and audience.
 Poster presenters are encouraged to attend the whole conference, but they must be present for the poster discussion session.
-Posters must have a portrait format and measure 1.75(h) x 1.00(w) m or less.

 Approximately 5 months before each EGPRN conference, a call for abstracts is published on the EGPRN website and emailed to all EGPRN members.
 Abstracts must be structured (background, research question, method, results, conclusions, if applicable relevance/questions to EGPRN) and not exceed 300 words.
 Tables or references should not be included.
 Abstracts should be submitted online.
 Authors should indicate if they wish to receive feedback on reasons for rejection or presentations skills.
 Submitted abstracts are scored by 4 experienced researchers, usually two from the host country and two international ones.
 In the first instance, scorers are blinded to author's identities.
 A structured approach is used, with individual criteria being scored in each abstracts.